johnhenry/liedenticon/docs/preamble.md

 # Liedenticon

-Transform any (16+ char) string into a unique image.
+Transform a string into a unique image.

 ## Lidenticons vs Identicons